-The present orebody has no surface expression and has been explored entirely by drilling, at first from the surface but predominantly by underground drilling as described below.
-Until recently sampling of in-situ rock was done exclusively by diamond core drilling.
-However, since late 2022, face sampling (production drill cuttings) of selected blasts of marginal material has been carried out to support grade control.
+The present orebody has no surface expression and has been predominantly explored by drilling, at first from surface and later from underground.
+Sampling of in-situ rock is done almost exclusively by diamond core drilling.
+However, face sampling (production drill cuttings) of selected blasts of marginal material is carried out to support grade control.